 - Grimy evaporator coil: If dust builds up on the coil, air can’t get to it, and it’s likely to freeze.

 - Nonfunctional blower: A broken motor or unbalanced fan can prevent airflow over the evaporator coil.

-If your AC freezes up, contact the NATE-certified specialists at Strand Brothers Service Experts to take care of the trouble.
+If your AC freezes up, contact the ACE-certified specialists at Strand Brothers Service Experts to take care of the trouble.
 We have a lot of experience helping homeowners troubleshoot their air conditioners, and we’re sure we can get things operating again fast.
 Contact us at 512-596-1257 to schedule air conditioning repair in Austin with us today.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.